thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-calls.md

 | → → <br>`message`     | string          | Required<br>(exactly 1)     | A text description of the error.
 May be an empty string ("").
 | → <br>`id`           | string          | Required<br>(exactly 1)     | The value of `id` provided with the request.
 Has value `null` if the `id` field was omitted in the request.

+# Example

-As an example, here is the JSON-RPC request object for the hash of the genesis block:
+As an example, here is the JSON-RPC request object for the hash of the <<glossary:genesis block>>:

 ``` json
 {